hwang1996/hwang1996.github.io/_pages/recruitment.md

 ### <font color=RoyalBlue>Ph.D.
 Students</font>
 Please refer to the University's basic requirements found [here](https://hkust-gz.edu.cn/admissions/).
-The application deadline is **July 15, 2023**.

 You should have demonstrated excellence in at least one of the following aspects: